What is Cash Drag and How to Reduce it?

-In this post, we explore what cash drag is and how to maximise your investment level with confidence, in other words, how to avoid cash drag as much as possible.
-By increasing data quality in the investment decision process, you will be able to enhance performance by improving confidence in your investment decision making.
+In this post, we explore what cash drag is and how to maximise your investment level with confidence.
+In other words, how to avoid cash drag as much as possible.

 What is cash drag?